 Platinum status with Virgin Australia requires twice as many flights to earn as Gold status.
 But do the additional benefits of Platinum status justify the extra effort?

 Gold status comes with numerous worthwhile benefits including lounge access, priority boarding, Fly Ahead, and access to points upgrades on international flights.
-In addition to these benefits, Platinum members receive 4 complimentary upgrades to Business class on domestic flights each year, additional lounge guests and access to better seats.
+In addition to these benefits, Velocity Platinum members receive 4 complimentary upgrades to Business class on domestic flights each year, additional lounge guests and access to better seats.
 However, many members believe the extra benefits for Platinum members are minimal.

 The four complimentary Business class upgrades each year is one of the main benefits of Platinum status.
 These are available on domestic flights, provided a Flexi fare has been purchased.
 These upgrades are particularly valuable on Virgin’s A330 flights between Perth and the east coast, which feature Virgin’s luxe new Business class seats.